-The Philadelphia’s Historic District Pass — $18 for adults ($13 savings) and $13 for children ($10 savings) — gives purchasers one-time admission to:
+The Philadelphia’s Historic District Pass — $18 for adults (a 43 percent savings) and $13 for children (a 43 percent savings) — gives purchasers one-time admission to:

 Located on Independence Mall at 6th and Market streets, the Independence Visitor Center is the place to pick up your Philadelphia’s Historic District Pass and the perfect place to begin your visit to the area.
 Just a stone’s throw from some of Philadelphia’s most popular attractions, the visitor center will help you get oriented to the culture, history, shopping and dining options available throughout the Greater Philadelphia region in an environment that’s equally welcoming and convenient.

 At the only museum dedicated to the U.S. Constitution, visitors can experience Freedom Rising, a 17-minute, live theatrical production about the American quest for freedom, explore the interactive main exhibit, The Story of We the People and enjoy a Founding Fathers photo opportunity in Signers’ Hall, featuring 42 life-sized statues of the delegates who were present for the signing of the Constitution.